Ablation may refer to the removal of the surface layers of a meteorite during its passage through the atmosphere.

 also, the quantity so lost.

 AND PLANETARY SCIENCE

-- The removal of dead or diseased tissue by excision (cutting away with
+- In medicine, ablation refers to the removal of dead or diseased tissue by excision (cutting away with

 a sharp instrument), cryosurgery (freezing), radiotherapy, diathermy